Evryway/evryway.github.io/_drafts/2016-03-12-Dev-Blog-Week-3.md

 The initial results I'm getting back from the Tango sensors (which give back a [depth point cloud](https://en.wikipedia.org/wiki/Point_cloud) at 5Hz and a 2D picture from the camera at 30Hz) are being turned into a mesh using Google's [Chisel](http://www.roboticsproceedings.org/rss11/p40.pdf) process.
-This is giving me a mesh that's aliased into 50mm squares, and each mesh vertex holds a colour value which is taken from the picture created by the camera which matches up to the depth cloud at the same point in time.
+This is giving me a mesh that's aliased into 50mm cubes, and each mesh vertex holds a colour value which is taken from the picture created by the camera which matches up to the depth cloud at the same point in time.

-Doing this kind of processing realtime was science fiction until some point this decade, so being able to do it
+Doing this kind of processing realtime was science fiction until some point this decade, so being able to do it at all is basically blowing my tiny mind.
+The fact I can do it with 300 quid's worth of mobile hardware is simply astounding.

+Still, the results are currently far from what I want from the holodeck, and it's probable that the hardware limitations will mean the best I can possibly manage with the Tango alone won't be good enough.
+There's plenty of alternatives out there right now (including Kinect and the [Occipital Structure Sensor](http://structure.io/) ) which provide better fidelity in the distance field capture (more accurate scanning at a higher refresh rate, according to the numbers I've seen).

+Getting a higher quality surface representation will require a combination of more mesh complexity and more colour/material information in the mesh faces.
+The simplest way to go about this is to increase the point cloud density, but that's not going to scale terribly well for rendering performance and it's going to reach limits of the accuracy of the Tango's point cloud data at some point (probably once I hit around 10mm voxel aliasing).

+## Texturing

+The next, harder-to-do but obvious thing is to capture texture data from the camera and use this directly on the surface, instead of simply colouring the vertices on the mesh and having each mesh face blend between those colours.

+Unfortunately it doesn't appear that the Chisel implementation currently shipping with Tango does this natively, which means writing some additional processing to get this working.
+Currently, I've got this pegged as my highest priority for the next couple of weeks, and it's not going to be a trivial process to do in any kind of performant way.
+Still, let's take a bash at it!